Property deposit amount

 - the total amount of debts secured against the property does not exceed 80 per cent of the property sale price.

 The buyer cannot release the deposit until at least 28 days after the date the contract was signed.

 Default on property deposit or contract of sale

-If you are faced with a buyer who defaults on the contract of sale or the agreed deposit, you should seek independent legal advice.
+If the buyer defaults on the contract of sale or the agreed deposit, seek independent legal advice.
 For more information, view Legal - Who to go to for help.